“All knowledge carries burdens.”

 GM: They say sure, if he pays for it (and the laptop).

 Emil: Not about to make a hubbub about it being stolen, so as to avoid any irregularities, he asks the price and haggles it down as best as he can given its used state and the inaccessibility of it.
 He doesn’t push his luck past a half-decent price, and asks if they have a deal?

 GM: The seller observes how noteworthy it is that Emil is specifically calling about this particular laptop.
 It’s clearly worth something to him.
-The seller relents somewhat, though, over the fact of the laptop’s inaccessibility, and sells it at a price that’s closer to three-quarterly-decent.
+The man relents somewhat, though, over the fact of the laptop’s inaccessibility.
+He sells it at a price that’s closer to three-quarterly-decent.

 Emil: Days pass.
 He gets the laptop, does some work to host most of the information he collects from it externally, given the rate at which he’s been losing his electronics.
 Can’t lose that key to Andy’s electronic life over a simple robbery, after all.

 After his technological reunion, Emil resumes his search into the mystery of his father.
 He doubts he’ll be able to see his mother again, much less receive the fulfillment of her oath.
 He brushes away those dark thoughts with the push to work.
 He looks into the NOLA court records for Robert White, and chuckles over how long it’s taken for him to load this one website.
 After that, he gets in contact with the St. Louis cemetery groundskeeper, Mr. Lejeune, whom he had planned dinner with but couldn’t on account of getting attacked.
 He apologizes for skipping out on him with a promise of more free food and booze if he just would sit down and talk to him about what happens in the cemetery when no one’s looking.
 About grave robbery, about how people use the empty vaults.